No products in the cart.

-Understanding Active vs Passive Exercises to Customize Rehabilitation to Your Ability Level
+Active vs Passive Exercises: Customizing Stroke Rehabilitation to Your Ability Level

 physiotherapist helping stroke patient with forward bend passive exercise

-In this article, you’ll learn the difference between active and passive exercise, who should use them, and how they can benefit your rehabilitation program.
-Use the links below to jump straight to any section:
+This article will review the difference between active vs passive exercises, who should use each type, and how they can benefit your rehabilitation program.
+To help navigate through this article, use the links below to jump straight to any section:

 What Are Passive Exercises?